by Lawrence D. Dietz, TAL Global

 Develop and present a continuing employee education program stressing how employees can get the benefits of social networking without sacrificing their personal freedom or privacy.

-- Perhaps a booklet: A Business Survival Guide to Social Networking.
+- Perhaps create a booklet with the help of a booklet printing company.
+You could decide to call it: A Business Survival Guide to Social Networking.

 - Provide advice to employees as parents that will keep their employees’ families and home systems secure.